DanaIzadpanah/infinity-corp/README.md

 # infinity-corp
-A project for helping a Truck company
+A project for helping a trucking company